 Hexclad markets its pans as non-toxic, with famous chef Gordon Ramsey as a spokesperson.
 Understandably, a reader wrote in to ask why we don’t recommend Hexclad.
-Despite their popularity, here’s why Hexclad doesn’t make the cut.
+Despite their popularity, here’s why Hexclad doesn’t make the cut despite some noteworthy improvements for 2025.

 We’re constantly revising and refreshing our cookware recommendations, based on the experiences of the Leaf Score team and new product launches.

-One set of pans that has never made the Leaf Score cut, and likely won’t in the future, comes from Hexclad.
+One set of pans that has never made the Leaf Score cut comes from Hexclad.
+Based on the long-standing PTFE coating on these pans, we figured Hexclad would never earn a spot in our rankings.

 I am looking for a non-toxic non-stick frypan and notice that you do not rate Hexclad (a favorite of Gordon Ramsey).
 Do you have an opinion to share?
 Thanks.